 Without further ado, we’ll get to the main findings of the survey.

 Udemy Instructor Respondent Profiles

 A wide variety of Udemy instructors with different levels of experience took our survey.
 As you can see in the graph below almost half have produced less than 10 courses.
 A small number have created over 100 courses and a few none at all.

-It’s worth noting that the Udemy instructors who have created over 100 courses maintain a very high profile in their area of expertise and engage in a large number of activities such as TedX talks, authoring best selling books, engaging with high profile customers, etc. Udemy is clearly a piece of their edupreneur enterprise.
+It’s worth noting that the Udemy instructors who have created over 100 courses maintain a very high profile in their area of expertise and engage in many activities such as TedX talks, authoring best-selling books, engaging with high-profile customers, etc. Udemy is clearly a piece of their edupreneur enterprise.

 Also worth noting is that ALL of our respondents were men.
 This reflects what we found in our previous blog article, “Udemy Courses – How Male and Females Compare”, in which our analysis found that 77% of Udemy courses are taught by men.